 Answer: Let's start with the work done by Swanston (1972) to understand why that is.
 Along the south side of Mt.
-Maria, Swanston (1972) identified rockfall / rockslide hazards primarily at the prehistoric rockslide and at the corner of 6th and Nelson Streets where a talus deposit was observed (blue arrows in Figure 5).
-Swanston also reported small deposits of angular rock fragments and talus above 6th Street from Basin Road to Nelson Street, which apparently correspond to the rockfall / rockslide hazard mapped above 6th Street (red arrows point to the hazard in Figure 5).
+Maria, Swanston (1972) identified rockfall/rockslide hazards primarily at the prehistoric rockslide and at the corner of 6th and Nelson Streets where a talus deposit was observed (blue arrows in Figure 5).
+Swanston also reported small deposits of angular rock fragments and talus above 6th Street from Basin Road to Nelson Street, which apparently correspond to the rockfall/rockslide hazard mapped above 6th Street (red arrows point to the hazard in Figure 5).
 These observations were confirmed by Tetra Tech's fieldwork, during which numerous unstable rock cliffs and bluffs were also observed above 6th Street (Figures 6 and 7).
 Swanston (1972) further noted that, although the bedrock dips into Last Chance Basin (on the north side of Mt.
-Maria), freeze-thaw action in the fractures and joints of the exposed bedrock, and water acting as a lubricant in the cracks, results in High Hazard slopes below the cliffs.
+Maria), freeze-thaw action in the fractures and joints of the exposed bedrock, and water acting as a lubricant in the cracks, result in instabilities.
+The elevated level of slope movement activity on this slope, including several well-established slide paths below prominent bedrock bluffs and cliffs, requires the slopes below the cliffs to be designated as Severe hazard.
 These are the kinds of processes that have been ongoing since long before Swanston's observations and are expected to continue.

-The prehistoric slide area (Figure 5, blue arrow on left side) appears to be in the same place where a rockfall / rockslide was reported on October 18, 1913 (Swanston 1972, Figure 6), and where a distinct landslide scar is still present despite reforestation of the slope (Figure 13).
+The prehistoric slide area (Figure 5, blue arrow on left side) appears to be in the same place where a rockfall/ rockslide was reported on October 18, 1913 (Swanston 1972, Figure 6), and where a distinct landslide scar is still present despite reforestation of the slope (Figure 13).
 Swanston reported that several houses had been destroyed, and that a deposit of angular rock fragments had been created above Basin Road between 6th and 7th Streets.